ivansafrin/Polycode/BUILD.md

     cmake -G Xcode ..

 This generates a Polycode Xcode project in the Build directory.

+Build the "ALL_BUILD" target in this project in both Debug and Release and then build the "install" target, also in Debug and Release.
+This will install Polycode into the Release/<Platform>/Framework directory, which should mirror the binary download from the website.

 ### Windows and Visual Studio ###